Kavanaugh confirmation derailed by sexual misconduct allegations: A list of his accusers

 White House press secretary Sarah Sanders said "we would be open" to having Ramirez testify before the same Judiciary Committee hearing at which Ford and Kavanaugh are scheduled to appear, but there is no indication GOP Chairman Chuck Grassley is considering that.

-Attorney Michael Avenatti – who represents adult film star Stormy Daniels in a lawsuit against President Trump – claimed on Twitter to be representing a woman who had knowledge of Kavanaugh, Judge and others in high school allegedly “targeting women with alcohol/drugs in order to allow a ‘train’ of men to subsequently gang rape them.”
+Attorney Michael Avenatti – who represents adult film star Stormy Daniels in a lawsuit against President Trump – said he is representing a woman who has knowledge of Kavanaugh, Judge and others in high school “targeting women with alcohol/drugs in order to allow a ‘train’ of men to subsequently gang rape them.”

-Avenatti made the allegations in a series of emails to Mike Davis, chief counsel for nominations on the Senate Judiciary Committee.
-He did not state the source of his “evidence” and did not name any alleged victims.
+According to a sworn declaration tweeted by Avenatti Wednesday morning, Julie Swetnick said she met Kavanaugh and Judge in the early 1980s and would often see them at social events.

+"On numerous occasions at these parties, I witnessed Mark Judge and Brett Kavanaugh drink excessively and engage in highly inappropriate conduct, including being overly aggressive with girls and not taking 'No' for an answer," Swetnick said.
+"This conduct included the fondling and grabbing of girls without their consent."

+She said girls who became inebriated would be "gang raped" by a "train" of boys at the parties.
+"These boys included Mark Judge and Brett Kavanaugh," she said.

+Swetnick said she, too, was gang raped at one of these parties – though she never explicitly accused Kavanaugh of being involved.

-Avenatti said Tuesday morning he expected the identity of his client to be revealed, when she is ready, in the next 36 hours.
-He previously told The Associated Press she is prepared to testify before the Judiciary Committee, as well as provide names of corroborating witnesses.
+Avenatti has told The Associated Press Swetnick is prepared to testify before the Judiciary Committee, as well as provide names of corroborating witnesses.

+Taylor Foy, a spokesperson for Grassley, told Fox News that lawyers for the committee are reviewing Swetnick’s declaration.

+Kavanaugh previously has denied these allegations after Avenatti first revealed some of the details earlier this week.
+When asked Monday during a Fox News interview about the claim he and high school friend Mark Judge had plied women with drugs and alcohol at parties so other men could gang rape them, Kavanaugh called the accusation "totally false and outrageous."

-Fox News’ Samuel Chamberlain, Gregg Re and The Associated Press contributed to this report.
+Fox News’ Andrew O'Reilly, Samuel Chamberlain, Gregg Re and The Associated Press contributed to this report.